 Talent gently inverting the tube multiple times.

 Pass the suspension through a sterile 100 micrometer filter to remove undigested tissue [1].
 Then centrifuge the filtrate at 300 g for 5 minutes at 4 degrees Celsius [2].
-Label the pellet as the stromal vascular fraction [3].
+Label the pellet as SVFthe stromal vascular fraction [3].

 Talent pouring the suspension through a filter into a clean tube.